Faculty & Staff Directory

-Maggie Kincheloe, Class Teacher, Grade 1, B.S. in Recreation and Leisure Services Management, Concentration in Outdoor Recreation from East Stroudsburg University of Pennsylvania; Waldorf Teacher Training 2010-2013, Waldorf Institute of Southern California, San Diego.
+Bachelors of Science in Recreation and Leisure Services Management, Concentration in Outdoor Recreation from East Stroudsburg University of Pennsylvania; Waldorf Teacher Training 2010-2013, Waldorf Institute of Southern California, San Diego.

 Ms. Kincheloe’s love of teaching began in the beautiful Pocono Mountains of Pennsylvania.
 Since then, she has had many adventures teaching both outdoors and indoors in rural upstate New York, the mountains of Southern California and urban San Diego.
 Ms. Kincheloe is inspired by nature and live music and loves teaching, dancing, hiking, yoga and laughing with her friends and family.

 Bachelor of Science in Environmental Studies and minor in Anthropology and Business Administration from California Polytechnic University San Luis Obispo; Antioch New England Graduate School, MEd in Elementary Education and Waldorf Teaching Certificate 2011-2012.
 Worked as a nutrition and gardening teacher for public schools and spent many years as a outdoor and environmental educator.
 Ms. An enjoys snowboarding, surfing, yoga, and making donuts.

 Waldorf Class Teacher training – Sunbridge College (2009), Associate of Arts – Colorado Mountain College (2008) and continuing education including February conferences 2010 -13 and summer intensives for 2nd, 3rd and 4th grades – Rudolf Steiner College and Deer Hill.
 Pam comes to us following 3 years as a class teacher at Shining Mountain Waldorf School in Boulder were she carried a class 2nd – 4th grades.
 Pam enjoys all types of outdoor activities including alpine skiing, hiking, mountain biking and visits to natural hot springs!
 She has a strong love of making music, playing bass and singing in several local bands.

 Middle School Grades 6 – 8

-The Evergreen State College, BFA with concentration in Ceramics, Waldorf Trained – Micha-el institute (2003-2004), WEASC (2004-2006), Rudolph Steiner College; Member of PDC, Guidance Council, Class Teacher, 2002 – present, Ceramics teacher (non-Waldorf) 1998 – 2002; 12th year at WSRF.
+The Evergreen State College, BFA with concentration in Ceramics, Waldorf Trained – Micha-el institute, WEASC, Rudolph Steiner College.
+Class Teacher, 2002 – present, Ceramics teacher (non-Waldorf) 1998 – 2002; 14th year at WSRF.

 Harley Stroh, Office Manager, Colorado State University, Bachelor of Arts in English; University of Colorado at Boulder, Masters of Arts in English; Sunbridge College, Waldorf Administration & Community Building; 9.5 years Waldorf administration experience between Monadnock Waldorf School and Waldorf School on the Roaring Fork.